mathisbot/opengl-fps/README.md

 The aim of this project is to create a simple FPS game, using no game engine.
 This allows for a low-level approach to game design, and therefore very thorough optimization.

-In this case, I chose the C language along with only one very low-level library: SDL2 (in order to use OpenGL).
-This means that rendering methods are close to nil, and that I had to start from scratch (although SDL and OpenGL can take some of the work out of the equation).
+In this case, I chose the C language along with only one (relatively) low-level library: SDL2 (in order to use OpenGL without platform considerations).
+This means that rendering methods are close to nil, and that I had to start from scratch (although SDL can take some of the work out of the equation).

-Although the context of the project resembles that of the 1990s, the game's content should resemble a modern FPS.
-The game should therefore include familiar mechanics (this won't be 1993's Doom).
+Even if I impose firm rules on myself that don't resemble those standardized today (use of a pre-made game engine), the game should look like a modern FPS.
+The game should therefore include familiar mechanics (it won't be 1993's Doom).

 <p align="right">(<a href="#readme-top">Up</a>)</p>